How to Get Ordained, Register and Perform Weddings By State

-Get Ordained, Register and Perform a wedding or ceremony in California.
+How to get ordained and perform a wedding or ceremony in California.

-As an ordained minister with Open Ministry, our ministers have successfully performed thousands of marriages in California and around the world!
+Registered Ministers with Open Ministry have successfully performed thousands of marriages in California and around the world!

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for California and perform a wedding ceremony in California.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for California and how perform a wedding ceremony in California.

 Step 1 - How to Become Ordained

-How to get and become Ordained in California to Officiate or perform marriages in California
+How to get Ordained in California and become a minister to perform weddings and marriage ceremonies in California

-Our Ordinations for California are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in California and are able perform marriages through Open Ministry in California!
+Ordinations for California are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in California.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of California!

-Get Ordained Today and start your journey as an ordained minister in California with Open Ministry.
+Become Ordained for free and start your journey as an authorized minister in California with Open Ministry.

 Get started today by clicking on the link below!